mongodb/docs/README.rst

 ==========================================
-MongoDB Cloud for Government Documentation
+MongoDB Atlas for Government Documentation
 ==========================================

-This repository contains documentation for MongoDB Cloud for Government.
+This repository contains documentation for MongoDB Atlas for Government.

 Building
 --------